Bomb Threat Suspect Surrenders After Threatens Explosives in DC

-A man drove a pickup truck onto a sidewalk outside the Library of Congress Thursday morning and claimed he had explosives, leading law enforcement to evacuate government buildings and nearby homes as they negotiated with the suspect.
+A man who drove a pickup truck onto a sidewalk outside the Library of Congress Thursday morning and claimed he had explosives was charged with attempting to use a weapon of mass destruction and an explosive device.

-Floyd Ray Roseberry, of Grover, North Carolina, surrendered without incident after an hourslong standoff, Capitol Police Chief Tom Manger said at a news conference.
+Floyd Ray Roseberry, of Grover, North Carolina, appeared in a hearing Friday, a day after police said he was in an hourslong standoff near the Capitol building.
+He later surrendered without incident, Capitol Police said.

+He was charged with two counts: attempted use of a weapon of mass destruction and of an explosive device.

 Exclusive footage from NBC News shows Roseberry get out of the truck with his hands up and crawl away from the vehicle.